microsoft/pxt-arcade/docs/skillmap/mole/mole3.md

 - :binoculars: Click the mini **game window** in the bottom corner to open the **bigger game window**!

-You should be able to use the arrows to control your rubber hammer and earn 1 point each time it overlaps with the mole.
+You should be able to use the on-screen joystick or the arrow keys on your keyboard to move the hammer around the screen and earn 1 point each time it overlaps the mole!

 💡 **Tip:** _If your code isn't working and you can't figure out why, click "Replace my code" to replace the blocks in your workspace with new starter code._